 Throughout the 1920s he worked as a bush pilot and established a small airline with two colleagues, Keith Anderson and Bob Hitchcock.

 The idea for the transpacific flight struck Smithy soon after the war.
-However, it wasn’t until he met Charles Ulm in 1928 that he began to think seriously of turning it into a reality.
+However, it wasn’t until he met Charles Ulm in 1928 that he began to think seriously about turning it into a reality.

 A perfect partnership